Through February 3, 2019

-Modern American Prints, 1920-1948 features an exceptional group of American prints from the Museum’s collection from the “Roaring Twenties” through the Great Depression and World War II.
+This exhibition features an exceptional group of American prints from the Museum’s collection, from the “Roaring Twenties” through the Great Depression and World War II.
 Works in three major mediums–lithography, etching and wood engraving–demonstrate the aesthetic potential of printmaking during the period.
-While some of the artists focused…

 October 20, 2018 through February 24, 2019

+An exploration of global terrorism, freedom of speech, and artificial intelligence as expressed through six thought-provoking installations.
 Northern Irish sculptor Tim Shaw creates psychologically charged environments that address humanitarian issues designed to unsettle and provoke thought.
-His work raises questions about difficult and controversial topics such as global terrorism, freedom of speech, and the future of artificial intelligence.
-From recreating a childhood memory of an IRA bombing…
+His work raises questions about difficult and controversial topics such as global terrorism and…